Why you should consider working at a credit union

 What is the application process at Numerica?

-Numerica tries to make managing finances as easy as possible for their members, and they believe in giving their employees the same treatment.
-Applying for employment is easy with an online application.
+Numerica tries to make managing finances as easy as possible for its members, and employees receive the same treatment.
+Applying is simple, online process.
 Here’s what to expect:

-- If you meet the requirements, you’ll be personally contacted within two-three weeks to schedule an interview
+- If you meet the requirements, you’ll be personally contacted within two to three weeks to schedule an interview.